merkhaiburch/recipe_protocols/recipes/desserts/Rice_Krispy_Treats.md

 ---
 ## Directions

 - In large saucepan melt butter over low heat.
 Add marshmallows and stir until completely melted.
 Remove from heat.
-(Stir in peanut butter until melted if doing peanut butter version)
+(Stir in peanut butter until melted if doing peanut butter version OR stir in cocoa powder if doing chocolate version.
+Once cocoa is completely mixed, turn off heat, add chocolate chips quickly, and then cereal to minimize melting)
 - Add KELLOGG'S RICE KRISPIES cereal.
 Stir until well coated.
 - Using buttered spatula or wax paper evenly press mixture into 13 x 9 x 2-inch pan coated with cooking spray.
 Cool.
 Cut into 2-inch squares.
 Best if served the same day.